ddoan0/PlayersTeamsRestApi/README.md

 # How to use the API
-With the application running, the following endpoints will be available on localhost:8080 Player weight is in pounds and height is in inches.
+With the application running, the following endpoints will be available on localhost:8080

+Player weight is in pounds and height is in inches.

+Get a JSON Web Token by first sending a POST request to localhost:8080/login with header Content-Type: application/x-www-form-urlencoded and query parameters username=user and password=1234

+Copy the jwt and paste it in HTTP headers 'Authorization': Bearer (jwt)

 ### GET /v1/teams
 Finds all teams